 If you think you suffer from Porn-Induced ED read our article here on Porn addiction and what you can do about it.

 More Sex Equals More Erections and Less Erectile Dysfunction

 It’s a simple way of putting it.
 But, it all comes down to communication and building a solid relationship with your partner(s).
 Sex also takes two people.
 You can’t force it, but at the very least, you can choose your partner based on chemistry and sex drive.
 You can also establish frequency early on in the relationship by showing how much of it is important to you based on your needs (and don’t exaggerate).

 And, if you’re stuck in a sexual drought in your current relationship, you need to open up and re-spark the flame.
 Your sex life should always be improving.
 Not the other way around.
 Here are some tips you can do to improve your sex life.

-Lastly, if you do have an actual problem with getting or maintaining an erection, we suggest trying The Phoenix acoustic wave device.
+Lastly, if you do have an actual problem with getting it up, we suggest trying The Phoenix acoustic wave device.

-Most guys see positive improvements after 6-12 treatments.
-And with the ability to re-treat in the future, guys now have the confidence to achieve and maintain erections for the long haul.
+Most guys see positive improvements after following Dr. Thompson's 120 day Protocol.
+And with the ability to retreat in the future, guys now have the confidence to achieve and maintain erections for the long haul.

-You can read more about The Phoenix acoustic wave device here and to hear/read reviews on how it improved the erections of many Phoenix users.
+You can read more about The Phoenix acoustic wave device on their website and hear/read reviews on how it improved sex for so many men.

 Like, comment, share, or subscribe...
 Seriously, we encourage it!